+91 9999466225 info@anujjindal.in

 The RBI Grade B Officer gross monthly pay is of approximately Rs 1,08,404/-.
 After deductions for pension, provident fund, and other benefits, the net in-hand salary comes to about ₹77,000 to ₹84,000 per month.

+These deductions help build your future savings and ensure financial security after retirement.
 Here’s a closer look at the standard deductions that are made from the gross salary of an RBI Grade B Officer:

 • Employer NPS Contribution (BF or EE or NPS Monthly Contribution amount): RBI contributes an amount equal to your own NPS deduction every month.